-This is significant because rather than Walt Disney World causing a spike in new cases in the weeks following its reopening, as might’ve been expected given the number of Orange County residents it employs and locals who visit, cases have actually decreased during that time.
+This is significant because rather than Walt Disney World causing a spike in new COVID-19 cases in the weeks following its reopening, as might’ve been expected given the number of Orange County residents it employs and locals who visit, coronavirus cases actually decreased in the couple of months following the parks reopening.
 Correlation is obviously not causation in terms of the decline, but it nevertheless bodes well and speaks to the efficacy of Disney’s safety measures.

-When it comes to the new rules and health safety protocol, face coverings remain the hot and polarizing topic.
+When it comes to the new health safety rules and COVID-19 protocol, face coverings remain the hot and polarizing topic.
 There are some unique wrinkles to Disney’s policies–see our FAQ & Guide to Face Masks at Walt Disney World for more on that.
 For those wondering how adherence to the rules has been–it varies.
 We recently broke it down park by park (and by time of day) in Face Mask Compliance at Walt Disney World.

-Physical distancing is generally good in lines, but not always as great while walking around open spaces.
+Physical distancing is generally good in lines, but not always as great in other spaces.
 It’s very difficult to unlearn ingrained habits and behavior, and even guests with the absolute best intentions are bound to make ‘missteps’ in terms of physical distancing.
 This is no knock on guests–to the contrary, it’s preparing you for what to expect.

 People are bound to make mistakes during this period of temporary abnormal.
 Much of what we do happens on an instinctive level or while operating in ‘autopilot’ mode.
 (How many of you don’t even remember driving to work some days after arriving there?
 Certain behaviors become routine.)

-As for whether Walt Disney World is safe enough to visit, that’s a personal question we cannot answer for you.
-It’s sufficiently safe for us to visit, albeit with some behavioral modifications (more on those below) to further reduce our risk.
+As for whether Walt Disney World is safe enough to visit during the COVID-19 pandemic, that’s a personal question we cannot answer for you.
+It’s sufficiently safe for us to visit, albeit with some behavioral modifications (more on those below) to further reduce our risk of coronavirus.

 Our perspective is one of risk mitigation and harm reduction rather than one of social abstinence.
 The latter “strategy” is an unworkable and unrealistic approach that’s destined to fail.
-We’d rather make reasonably informed and responsible decisions to venture out and avoid the riskiest situations when we do.
+We’d rather make reasonably informed and responsible decisions to venture out and avoid the highest-risk COVID-19 situations when we do.

 In our view, this is a realistic middle ground approach since humans need socialization, fresh air, activities, and so on.
 It’s doubtful that most people are prepared to spend over a year isolating at home without any outside contact, so finding ways to do things as safely as possible is worthwhile.

 At this point, we are comfortable doing virtually anything outdoors, plus indoor experiences that are more fleeting in nature or that have good ventilation.
 Of course, everyone’s risk tolerance levels vary.
-Beyond that, we work from home, do not come in contact with older family members, and can self isolate after visits to the parks.
+Beyond that, we work from home and do not come in contact with older family members.
 Your circumstances will likely vary.

 This isn’t just based on personal comfort level.
-Epidemiologists point to growing evidence that transmission via fomites (touching objects, then touching eyes, nose, mouth) is minor, unlikely, and exaggerated.
-By contrast, there’s growing belief that aerosol transmission is much more likely, especially with prolonged personal contact or via enclosed indoor settings where aerosols remain airborne and accumulate over time.
+Epidemiologists point to growing evidence that transmission of coronavirus via fomites (surface transmission) is minor, unlikely, and exaggerated.
+By contrast, there’s growing belief that aerosol transmission of COVID-19 is much more likely, especially with prolonged personal contact or via enclosed indoor settings where coronavirus aerosols remain airborne and accumulate over time.

-Suffice to say, we’d strongly recommend avoiding indoor bars & lounges around Walt Disney World, and choosing restaurants with open air seating if you want to mitigate some risk while visiting the parks.
+Suffice to say, we’d strongly recommend avoiding indoor bars & lounges around the parks and resorts, and choosing restaurants with open air seating if you want to mitigate some risk of COVID-19 at Walt Disney World.
+This is arguably the biggest and best thing you can do, but Disney doesn’t make it easy–most table service restaurants only offer indoor seating.
 See our Best Outdoor Dining Options at Walt Disney World for recommendations on that front.

-Ultimately, we feel safe at Walt Disney World.
-After extensively experiencing Disney’s safety measures, guest compliance with rules, and seeing Florida’s downward trends, our comfort level with visiting the parks continues to grow–even as attendance picks up.
-Walt Disney World has done a spectacular job, with thoughtful measures and enforced health protocol that make the parks as safe as they can possibly be.
+Nevertheless, after extensively experiencing Disney’s safety measures, guest compliance with physical distancing and face mask rules, and seeing Florida’s downward coronavirus case trends, our comfort level with visiting the parks continues to grow–even as attendance picks up.
+Walt Disney World has done a decent job of navigating coronavirus, with measures and enforced health protocol that make the parks somewhat safer during a pandemic.